are the most

 and shelter wild birds

-We are in full swing at the Museum, and got sold out again last weekend!
+We are in full swing at the Working Museum & just doubled our viewable specimens.
 Come on in and see what all the fuss is about...

 Given Back Bird Houses

 1300 Bay Street... on the Siuslaw River & next to the Gazebo park

 Sundays 11am - 5pm

 Stop in and watch us make our artwork, while you wander through an indoor forest, full of one of a kind & hand made wonders.

 April Nesting Reports are as follows (In May & June we got too many to list yet.
 Hopefully I can update it soon.):

 *First of all, Native European Sparrow residents began nesting in our customized Given Back Chalet on the island of Aero, off of the south Danish coast.
 4/17/14

 *Second, our barked Given Back Alpine got a Eurasian Nuthatch family living on an estate on the Northwest outskirts of London.
 4/19/14